calliope-mini/pxt-calliope-bc95/README.md

 More information on the module can be found on the [Quectel website](http://www.quectel.com/product/bc95.htm).
 It is used in conjunction with an [evaluation kit](http://www.quectel.com/product/gsmevb.htm).

-The code may be used as a starting point for similar AT based systems.

 ## Wiring the module

 - Power the BC95 EVB using the power supply or a battery connector